 The Thermal Angel Blood and IV Fluid Infusion Warmer works in a variety of EMS, Flight Service, Fire, Pre-Hospital and Field environments.

-The Thermal Angel is currently used in a variety of EMS, Flight Service, Fire, Pre-Hospital and environments.
-Any environment that has historically been unserviceable by conventional fluid warming technologies can now be supported with the Thermal Angel Blood and IV Fluid Infusion Warmer.
+The Thermal Angel blood and IV warmer is currently used in a variety of EMS, Flight Service, Fire, Pre-Hospital and environments.
+Any environment that has historically been unserviceable by conventional fluid warming technologies can now be supported with the Thermal Angel Blood and IV Fluid Warmer.

 - Ground EMS Service: Ambulance, Fire Department, Mobile Surgical Units and Hospitals